aostruszka/nonrec-make/mk/Readme.txt

 case you probably need to spiff it up.
 So you'll need to digest it first and note [3] is my hand at it :).

 [2] There is one limitation that you should be aware.
-You should not have in your project two "target specific" LIBS, LDFLAGS or CMD variables (that is those that are used during second phase of make execution) that have the same names!
+Prior to commit 070f681 you should not have in your project two "target specific" LIBS, LDFLAGS or CMD variables (that is those that are used during second phase of make execution) that have the same names!
 For example in one part of your tree you're generating target abc which has it's abc_CMD and in the other part another target that has the same name and also it's own command.
 In such case the last assignment to abc_CMD will hold and it will be used for both targets.
 The same goes for LIBS and LDFLAGS.

-And this also applies to situation when you would like to use two subprojects in one larger project.
+And this also applied to situation when you would like to use two subprojects in one larger project.
 There should be no clash between variables from these subprojects.

+Starting with commit 070f681 you can have in your (sub)projects two LIBS, LDFLAGS or CMD variables.
+However there is a catch here!
+Since these variables are not mandatory (you don't have to provide them for each target) in order to differentiate between case where abc_CMD was actually given for this instance of abc target from the situation where abc_CMD is still visible from previous instance of abc target those abc_(LIBS|LDFLAGS|CMD) variables are cleared once their value is used/remembered (see save_vars macro in skel.mk).
+That means referring to these variables outside Rules.mk where they were assigned will not work (and even in the same Rules.mk they will work only in case of simply expanded variables - not recursive).
+If you have such need I'd advice to introduce your own variable and use this variable in all places, e.g.:

+MATH_LIBS := -lgsl -lgslcblas -lm
+...
+TARGETS := abc

+abc_DEPS = ...
+abc_LIBS = $(MATH_LIBS)
+...

 [3] You should know that make works in two phases - first it scans the makefiles and then it begins their execution (see discussion of